caitlin0806/responses/July20.md

 2. Describe your selected loss function and it’s implementation.
 How is it effectively penalizing bad predictions?
 The loss function chosen was the binary_crossentropy.
 We used this loss function because we are training a binary classifier (cat or dog).
 If the probability associated with the true class is 1.0, we need its loss to be zero.
 Conversely, if that probability is low, we need its loss to be huge.
 Taking the negative log of the probability will help penalize bad predictions.

-3.It sets up parameters to judge how well the model is working.
+3. It sets up parameters to judge how well the model is working.
 It is similar to loss functions, but the results from evaluating a metric aren't used when training the model.

 4.